ansible/community-docs/integration_tests_quick_start_guide.rst

 .. note::

-  If you find any inconsistencies or places in this document which can be improved / clarified, please raise an issue or pull request to fix it.
+  If you find any inconsistencies or places in this document that can be improved / clarified, please raise an issue or pull request to fix it.

 .. note::